clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 See more reviews from our past placements: [www.ratemyplacement.co.uk](http://www.ratemyplacement.co.uk)

 ## Apply
-Email your CV and covering letter to Sam Chatwin - [placement@clock.co.uk](mailto:placement@clock.co.uk)
+Email your CV, covering letter and example of your work to Claire Wilson - [placement@clock.co.uk](mailto:placement@clock.co.uk)